Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

 We carried out observations of the CO(3-2) transitions (rest-frame frequency 345.796~GHz) for galaxies in CLJ1001 at $z=2.51$ with ALMA band 3.
-These observations were taken between 2016 November 21 and 2018 January 13 (Project ID: 2016.1.01155.S and 2017.1.01099; PI: Tao Wang).
-Project: 2016.1.01155.S in ALMA Cycle 4 consisted of two different array configurations towards the pointing at the cluster center, the more compact C40-4 and the more extended C40-7 with integration time $\sim$1.1\,h and 2.2\,h, respectively.
-Project: 2017.1.01099 in ALMA Cycle 5 targets the two upper and one bottom areas out to $\sim 3\times R_{200\rm c}$, observing in array C43-6 with integration time $\sim$ 4.2\,h in each pointing.
-The full-width at half power (FWHP) of the ALMA primary beam of each pointing is $\sim 53''$.
+These observations were taken between 2016 November 21 and 2018 January 13 (Project IDs 2016.1.01155.S \citep{Xiao+22} and 2017.1.01099; PI: Tao Wang).
+Project 2016.1.01155.S in ALMA Cycle 4 consisted of two different array configurations towards the pointing at the cluster centre, the more compact C40-4 and the more extended C40-7 configurations, with integration times of $\sim$1.1 h and 2.2 h, respectively.
+Project 2017.1.01099 in ALMA Cycle 5 targets the two upper areas and one lower area out to $\sim 3R_{200\rm c}$, observing in array C43-6 with an integration time of $\sim$ 4.2 h for each pointing.
+The full-width at half-power of the ALMA primary beam for each pointing is $\sim 53''$.

 We performed the data calibration using pipeline in the Common Astronomy Software Application package~\cite{McMullin:2007} (CASA; in version 4.7.2, 4.7.0 and 5.1.1 for individual observations).
-And we used CASA 6.2.1.7 for data products and visualization after the calibration.
-We combined the visibility data and used \textsc{tclean} with 0.2$''$ cell size, a uvtaper of 0.6\,$''$, a channel width of 16~MHz, Briggs weighting of robust$=$2 and $2.5~\sigma$ threshold.
+We also used CASA 6.2.1.7 for data products and visualization after the calibration.
+We combined the visibility data and used \textsc{tclean} with a 0.2$''$ cell size, a uvtaper of 0.6\,$''$, a channel width of 16~MHz, a Briggs weighting of robust$=$2 and a $2.5~\sigma$ threshold.
 To obtain the CO(3-2) line data cube, we performed \textsc{imcontsub} task in CASA with linear continuum subtraction.
-The output data cube has an averaged synthesized beam size of $1.09''\times 0.98''$ (and $1.02''\times0.93''$ for the lower single pointing, $\sim 8~{\rm kpc}$ in the physical scale) and a RMS level of $\sim 90~{\rm\mu Jy\,beam^{-1}}$ per channel at the phase center.
+The output data cube has an averaged synthesized beam size of $1.09''\times 0.98''$ (and $1.02''\times0.93''$ for the lower single pointing, $\sim 8~{\rm kpc}$ on the physical scale) and a r.m.s. level of $\sim 90~{\rm\mu Jy\,beam^{-1}}$ per channel at the phase centre.

-We also clean a high-resolution data cube using the weighted visibility data (for central pointing, we assigned the weights of the compact array to the extended array as 1:4 to match the average resolution in the other pointings) with Briggs weighting of robust=1.5 and a uvtaper of 0.3\,$''$ for further data presentation.
+We also cleaned a high-resolution data cube using the weighted visibility data (for central pointing, we assigned the weights of the compact array to the extended array to be 1:4 to match the average resolution in the other pointings) with a Briggs weighting of robust=1.5 and a uvtaper of 0.3\,$''$ for further data presentation.
 The resolution of the returned high-resolution data cube is $0.66''\times0.58''$.